georgi/shinmun/README.md

 ### Web Frontend

 The example blog has a builtin web frontend.
-To activate you have to create a file named `password` with a single password inside.
-Now browse to `/admin` and login using some arbitrary username and your password.
+Currently it only works on localhost:9292.

 The frontend allows you to create, edit, read or delete posts or pages.
-Editing a post shows up a form with the [wmd editor][6].
+Editing a post shows up a form with the [wmd editor][12].
 You have to look yourself for a correct YAML header, otherwise you will get incorrect results.